 At the same time as misrepresenting the positions of the Catholic Church, Salon is happy to promote the idea of paedophilia as just a different sexual orientation, a sexual orientation which is legitimate so long as one doesn’t actually molest anyone.
 The reader is encouraged to sympathise with people who are sexually attracted to children and view them as courageous simply because they do not act on their urge to molest children.
 Salon has since taken down one of these articles, but it is still accessible here.
 The other remains available here for now.

 To outsiders, the church appears simply to be passively accepting the advances of a clearly hostile attack, while encouraging its members to meekly do so as well.
 There is no need to try to catch up with the Protestants or apologise for the church’s existence.
-If the hippy aesthetic were abandoned and tradition embraced, so that the church were not frustrated in its purpose of saving souls, more young people would return.
-The church already has all the materials it needs.
+If the hippy aesthetic were abandoned and more traditional elements, such as Gregorian chant, were embraced in the Novus Ordo rite, more young people would be willing to consider the message of Catholicism.
+While practicing Catholics who already have faith are able to handle the usual aesthetics of the Novus Ordo, potential converts are assessing the legitimacy of the church through its outward manifestation in the form of the mass.
+If acoustic rock is presented as the church’s conception of the pinnacle of reverent devotion, people who are only beginning to develop faith become skeptical of the church’s claim to possess truth.
+The church already has all the materials it needs to present itself in a more appealing way to people in the modern world.
+It simply isn’t using them to the best advantage right now.
 Catholicism is the religion which gave its adherents such sense of purpose that they planned Cathedrals they would never live to see completed.
-It is the religion that the consecrated thought so important that they gave up the opportunity of married life.
+It is the religion that the religious thought so important that they gave up the opportunity of married life.
 It is the religion which is so compelling it has spread around the world and is one of the world’s largest religions.
 Catholicism, with Christ dying on the cross to redeem us is the only religion which can offer us the path to salvation.